rmagatti/auto-session/README.md

 ## 🔭 Session Lens

-Session Lens has been merged into Auto Session so now you can see, load, and delete your sessions using Telescope!
+Session Lens has been merged into AutoSession so now you can see, load, and delete your sessions using Telescope!
 It's enabled by default if you have Telescope, but here's the Lazy config that shows the configuration options:

 ```lua